raspberrypilearning/jam-worksheets/snapchat-photobooth/snapchat-photobooth.md

     output_overlay(output, overlay)
     ```

-1. Run the code again - now it will add the `flowers` overlay to your preview, and to the captured image.
+1. Run the code again - now the `flowers` overlay will be added to your preview, and to the captured image.

 1. Try a different overlay!
-In the shell, enter `overlays` and press enter to see what's available.
+In the shell, type `overlays` and press `Enter` to see what's available.

 1. Add a second button, and make it change the overlay: